poojakota17/272_enterprise/lab1/readme.md

 7. Repeat step 6 for Centos2
 8. Reconnect to ubuntu server and update hosts file `sudo nano /etc/ansible/hosts`

-in progress
+> in progress
-9. Create file for storing variables with the name of the group: `sudo nano /etc/ansible/group_vars/apache`
+> 9. Create file for storing variables with the name of the group: `sudo nano /etc/ansible/group_vars/apache`

+10. Create simple playbook apache.yml (the name of the hosts name) `sudo nano /etc/ansible/apache.yml`
+11. Run the playbook `ansible-playbook apache.yml`